Introduction

 Practical Ministry Applications

-Third, the human dimension of ḥesed—the loyalty and kindness that covenant partners owe to each other—provides a model for Christian community.
+The human dimension of ḥesed—the loyalty and kindness that covenant partners owe to each other—provides a model for Christian community.
 The ḥesed that Ruth shows to Naomi (Ruth 1:8; 3:10) and that David and Jonathan show to each other (1 Samuel 20:8) exemplifies the covenant faithfulness that should characterize relationships within the body of Christ.
+Ruth's commitment to Naomi—"Where you go I will go, and where you lodge I will lodge.
+Your people shall be my people, and your God my God" (Ruth 1:16)—demonstrates ḥesed as costly, concrete action that honors relationship commitments even when circumstances make it inconvenient or disadvantageous.
+Ruth's decision to accompany Naomi to Bethlehem meant leaving her homeland, her family, her gods, and her prospects for remarriage—a sacrifice that went far beyond legal obligation.

 Implications for Ministry and Credentialing